 Considerations for the 100-year adaptation horizon does show a relative sea level change of 6.84 feet.
-Therefore, some consideration should be given to retreat in the distant future.
-This is discussed in more detail in Section 6.3.
+Therefore, some consideration should be given to nonstructural measures in the distant future.
+This is discussed in more detail in Section 6.2.3.